tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-The driver panicked, rushed Jackson to the nearest emergency room.
-Once there, he was able to give some details to the local police that on the way home from a scout meeting, he had been approached by a young man asking for a ride.
+The driver panicked, rushed Jackson to the nearest emergency room. <mark>Once there, he was able to give some details to the local police that on the way home from a scout meeting, he had been approached by a young man asking for a ride.</mark>

 </james>
 <from>

 0:45-1:02

-At the hospital, Jackson was able to give a few more details.
-He said he left a boy scout meeting around 8:30 that night and while walking back to his car he was approached by a young man he didn't know who engaged him in conversation and then asked if he could give the young man a ride.
+<mark>At the hospital, Jackson was able to give a few more details.
+He said he left a boy scout meeting around 8:30 that night and while walking back to his car he was approached by a young man he didn't know who engaged him in conversation and then asked if he could give the young man a ride.</mark>

 </from>
 </compare>